 There are a total of seven resident houses located on at the Cle Elum facility.
 Yearly maintenance includes starting up irrigation systems in May, and shutting down and winterizing these systems in early November.
 Other maintenance performed each year includes annual service of heating and air conditioning units of each residence in May and November each year.
-Resident #391 had compressor replaced in HVAC unit.
+In August 2013 resident 401 was vacated and carpets and linoleum were replaced prior to new occupant Andrew Lewis moving in.
+Also in resident 401 the indoor heating unit was removed and replaced with and outdoor heating unit which is much quieter and more efficient.
+The original units were installed in 2002 when four modular homes were installed on facility grounds.
+Originally the units were sold as super good cents but over time replacement parts for units are difficult to locate.
+Duct worked for 401 were professionally cleaned prior to startup of new furnace and heat pump.